 • Whisk the sauce: Create the stir fry sauce by whisking all the sauce ingredients together in a small bowl.

-• Saute the veggies: Preheat a wok or large skillet over medium high heat.
-Saute the bell peppers and snow peas until golden brown.
+• Sauté the veggies: Preheat a wok or large skillet over medium-high heat.
+Sauté the bell peppers and snow peas until golden brown and crisp-tender.
 Remove and set aside.

 • Cook the shrimp: In the same pan, cook the shrimp until pink and opaque, about four minutes.

-• Combine it all together: Return veggies to the pan, then pour stir-fry sauce over everything.
+• Combine it all together: Return the veggie mixture to the pan, then pour the stir-fry sauce over everything.
 Cook for a few more minutes.

 • Enjoy: Remove from the heat and enjoy!